-User credentials
+r credentials Enter the user credentials to be used ら Centrif

-Enter the user credentials to be used S Centrify
+You do not have sufficient permissions to create a d server.
+Please specify other credentials and try agg with proper permissiona, this vitzard can generate 3 dministrator can use to create the database.
+Istabase on the selected SQL sin.
+If you do not have an account SQL scripts that your detabase

-You do not have sufficient permissions to create a Server.
-Please specify other credentials and try ag with proper permissions, this wizard can generate administrator can use to create the database. ain.
-If you do not have an account
+Specify another set of credentials

-Specify another set of credentials Username:
+Usemane:

 Password:

 Please generate SQL scripts for me